ScheWann/enact-pipeline/README.md

   cell_type_annotation: True # True to run cell type annotation
 params:
   seg_method: "stardist" # Stardist is the only option for now
+  nucleus_expansion: True # Flag to enable nuclei expansion to get cell boundaries
+  expand_by_nbins: 2 # Number of bins to expand the nuclei by to get cell boundaries
   patch_size: 4000 # Defines the patch size.
 The whole resolution image will be broken into patches of this size
   bin_representation: "polygon"  # or point TODO: Remove support for anything else
   bin_to_cell_method: "weighted_by_cluster" # or naive